The Driver and Vehicle Licensing Agency (DVLA) has developed a free secure online facility to enable you to tell DVLA about a medical condition.

-We may telephone you if we need more information or to give you a progress update.
+We may contact you if we need more information or to give you a progress update.

-You can tell us about your medical condition provided we are able to verify your identity via the Government's GOV.UK Verify service.
+You can tell us about your medical condition provided we are able to verify your identity via the DVLA Identity service.
 To use this service you will need to have with you all of the following:

-- a valid UK passport or a photocard driving licence issued in England, Wales or Scotland
+- photocard driving licence issued in England, Wales or Scotland